Chances of getting into Case Western Reserve University

-Can I get into Case?
-The school has a 33% acceptance rate.
-Last year, 8,405 out of 25,380 applicants were admitted making Case a highly competitive school to get into with a lesser chance of acceptance for qualifying applicants.
+How hard is it to get into Case Western and can I get accepted?
+The school has a 33% acceptance rate ranking it #2 in Ohio for lowest rate of acceptance.
+Last year, 8,405 out of 25,380 applicants were admitted making Case Western a highly competitive school to get into with a lesser chance of acceptance for qualifying applicants.
 Academically, it has exceptionally high requirements for admission test scores, generally admitting students who score in the top 6 percent.
+Case Western Reserve University typically accepts and attracts "A-" average high school students.
 Only 16% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top ten percent of their high school class.

 |SAT Test||25th Percentile Score|